enigmosity/learn-aws/developer-associate/elb+asg.md

 - comparison: multiple Classic Load Balancers required per application

 *Target groups*:
+- used to route requests to one of more registered target
 - EC2 instances - HTTP
 - ECS tasks - HTTP
 - lambda functions - HTTP request translated into a JSON event